-John Bristol began his law career in in 1988.
-For the past 30 years, John has filed more than 5,000 consumer Chapter 7 and Chapter 13 Bankruptcy Cases in the Southern District of Florida.
-The Southern District of Florida includes Dade, Broward and Palm Beach Counties.
-However, because John's office is in Plantation, John limits his law practice in Broward County.
-If you live in Broward County, you qualify to file a bankruptcy case with our law office.
+John Bristol is a bankruptcy lawyer who began his career in 1988.
+For the past 30 years, John has filed more than 5,000 consumer Chapter 7 and Chapter 13 Bankruptcy cases in the Southern District of Florida.
+The Southern District of Florida includes Dade, Broward and Palm Beach counties.
+However, because John's bankruptcy office is in Plantation, John limits his law practice in Broward County.
+If you live in Broward County, you qualify to file bankruptcy with our office.
 We offer PAYMENT PLANS and always provide FREE CONSULTATIONS (954) 475-2265

 Chapter 7 Bankruptcy